-0 1 2 3 4 5 6 Para No./ Annex / Figure / Table Line Number Type of comment ge = general te = technical ed = editorial Comment (including justification for change) Proposed change (including proposed text) Assessment of comment (to be completed by UNFCCC secretariat) 21 2.6 Biomass growth functions, Para 33 33 te Biomass Growth Functions It is stated that MoFuSS can simulate future tree cover loss that might be caused by drivers unrelated to woodfuel demand, such as agricultural expansion, but we do not predict future degradation.
+0 1 2 3 4 5 6 Para No./ Annex / Figure / Table Line Number Type of comment ge = general te = technical ed = editorial Comment (including justification for change) Proposed change (including proposed text) Assessment of comment (to be completed by UNFCCC secretariat) 24 2.6 Biomass growth functions, Para 33 33 te Biomass Growth Functions It is stated that MoFuSS can simulate future tree cover loss that might be caused by drivers unrelated to woodfuel demand, such as agricultural expansion, but we do not predict future degradation.
 It is further mentioned that in areas that are not affected by future tree loss, the simulation allows trees to grow to their full potential unless they are affected by woodfuel harvesting.
 We believe that the model does not adequately predict future degradation as it does not capture the acceleration of forest loss due to extreme weather events and agricultural pressure of smallholder farmers.
 Evidence suggests that these drivers will become more important with climate change leading to more frequent loss of fertile agricultural land, thereby increasing the pressure on rural farmers to clear further forest spaces for agriculture.
-We recommend these aspects be reviewed and a clarification is provided on whether the model considers the impact of agriculture practices not only as a primary driver of deforestation (conversion of forest lands) but also as an activity that is likely to be implemented on lands that were previously deforested and as such would prevent regeneration on such lands by occupying them, thus impacting the amount of natural generation in fNRB calculations.
-22 2.6.1 SOC , para 35 35 te SOC As per the report, the default values do not include the option to include dead wood due to land clearance.
+We recommend these aspects be reviewed and a clarification is provided on whether the model considers the impact of agriculture not only as a primary driver of deforestation (conversion of forest lands) but also as an activity that is likely to be implemented on lands that were previously deforested and as such would prevent regeneration on such lands by occupying them, thus impacting the amount of natural generation in fNRB calculations.
+25 2.6 Biomass growth functions, Para 33 33 te Biomass growth It is states that the "simulation allows trees to grow to their full potential unless affected by woodfuel harvesting."
+This does not account adequately for other drivers of deforestation, which speaks to the importance of accounting for other drivers of demand in the MoFuSS calculations.
+Require that MoFuSS include in its calculations a realistic data set on drivers of demand unrelated to fuelwood harvesting.
+26 2.6.1 SOC , para 35 35 te SOC The default values do not include the option to include dead wood due to land clearance.
 How significant is the impact of those values, if incorporated?
 Assess sensitivity and consider whether dead wood for land clearance should be accounted for as a default adjustment to fNRB.

-23 2.8 Residential, commercial, and industrial woodfuel consumption, Para 39 39 Те Non-Residential Biomass Consumption The MoFuSS tool uses example studies in Kenya, Rwanda, Ethiopia and Uganda to extrapolate non-residential fuel consumption across the entire sub-continent.
+0 1 2 3 4 5 6 Para No./ Annex / Figure / Table Line Number Type of comment ge = general te = technical ed = editorial Comment (including justification for change) Proposed change (including proposed text) Assessment of comment (to be completed by UNFCCC secretariat) 27 2.8 Residential, commercial, and industrial woodfuel consumption, Para 39 39 te Non-Residential Biomass Consumption The MoFuSS tool uses example studies in Kenya, Rwanda, Ethiopia and Uganda to extrapolate non-residential fuel consumption across the entire sub-continent.
 Each country should have its own figure for this rather than a default multiplier of 1.1 and 1.2.
 This will lead to more accurate inputs and resulting figures.
 Proper local data inputs would provide an opportunity to locate non-residential fuel consumption - at present it is unclear how this is spread across countries.
 The quantification of non-residential fuel consumption should be cross-checked with national studies by Host Country governments.
 It is impossible to get to accurate figures with such data being overlooked.